jacobpalinski/SQL/SalesData Project/ReadMe.md

 # Salesdata SQL Project
-Analysis of a Sales databases containing tables with information about Products, Customers, Employees, Orders, Shippers and Suppliers.
+Analysis of a Sales database containing tables with information about Products, Customers, Employees, Orders, Shippers and Suppliers.
 Executed a number of statements which utilised:
 - Aggregate Functions
 - Joins